10 Tourist Spots in Coron, Palawan – A Guide to Coron

-Coron was right at the top of our list of places to visit in the Philippines, having been highly recommended by many people who had travelled extensively around the country before we did.
-Practically every poster advertising the region that we came across included a view of the magnificent karst cliffs surrounded by turquoise waters which can be seen on the way to Lake Kayangan, making the lake one of the main highlights of Coron.
-We couldn’t wait to take our own pictures there too!
+Coron was right at the top of our list of places to visit in the Philippines, having been highly recommended by many people who had traveled extensively around the country before we did.
+Lake Kayangan, one of the most famous tourist spots in Coron, Palawan is shown on every poster advertising the region and we couldn’t wait to explore all that the islands in Coron have to offer.

 The rugged cliffs of Coron